civol/HDLRuby/README.md

 ```

-For robustness or, readability purpose, it is possible to add inner scope inside the existing scope using the `sub` keyword as follows:
+For robustness or, readability purposes, it is possible to add an inner scope inside the existing scope using the `sub` keyword as follows:

 ```ruby
 sub do